• Skip to main content

 Step 1

-Add the water to the Instant Pot and lower the trivet or steamer basket into pot.
-Place 5-6 Yukon gold or red potatoes (peeled and cubed) on top and place 4 eggs on top of them.
+Pour 1 1/2 cups water into the Instant Pot and lower the trivet or steamer basket into the pot.
+Place potato pieces on the trivet and place the eggs on top of the potatoes.

-Place the cover on the pot and set timer to 5 minutes on high pressure (use the pressure cook setting).
-It will take the Instant Pot around 11 minutes to build up pressure before it begins cooking.
+Place the cover on the pot and set the timer to 5 minutes on high pressure (use the pressure cook setting).
+It will take the IP some time to build up pressure before it begins cooking.

 Step 2